dCO2/rococo/index.md

 - I'm Caleb.
 I work as a Software Engineer.
 And sometimes a faux essayist too.
 - I work on _Memory_, _Optimization_, _Data_, and _Networked_ systems (\\(modN\\) systems!
 Haha. _read: "modern systems"_)
 - I write essays around business, software engineering, economics, and the philosophy of memory.
-- I'm interested in building systems that optimize learning and [expand what people can think and do.](https://andymatuschak.org/)
+- I'm interested in building tools that optimize learning and [expand what people can think and do.](https://andymatuschak.org/)

 <h3 style="background-color: #00ffef40;display: inline;"><em>Welcome!</em></h3>